jaydeepkarale/handle_frames_in_playwright_typescript/README.md

 # How To Handle Frames In Playwright TypeScript

-This repository contains code to demo Python Playwright TypeScript 🎭 to hand iframe
+This repository contains code to demo handling of frames in Playwright TypeScript 🎭

 The entire testing was performed on local gird as well as [LambdaTest Cloud Grid](http://www.lambdatest.com?fp_ref=jaydeep88)
 ## Version Check